Planar Ising magnetization field I. Uniqueness of the critical scaling limit

-In our present case, the FK percolation analog of the result contained in \cite{\CamiaNewmanFull}, that is, the convergence of $\omega_a$ to $CLE_{16/3}$ (as announced in \cite{\KSIII}), it is not hard to represent the scaling limit $\omega_\infty$ as a countable family of nested loops as in \cite{\CamiaNewmanFull}.
-Now, following \cite{\CamiaNewmanFull} (as explained in \cite[Section 2.3]{\PivotalMeasure}), plus the fact that the 6-arm exponent for critical FK percolation is also $>2$ (see \cite{\DuminilSixArm} instead of the analogous result for Bernoulli percolation, one should be able to obtain in the same fashion the convergence of $\omega_a$ to $\omega_\infty$ in the sense of the topological space $(\HH,\T)$, exactly as in the case of Bernoulli percolation.
+In our present case, the FK percolation analog of the result contained in \cite{\CamiaNewmanFull}, that is, the convergence of $\omega_a$ to $\mathrm{CLE}_{16/3}$, was announced in \cite {\KSIII}.
+From this convergence result, following \cite{arXiv1008.1378}, Section~2.3, and using Corollary 5.9 of \cite {\DuminilSixArm} instead of the analogous result for Bernoulli percolation, one should be able to obtain the convergence of $\omega_a$ to $\omega_\infty$ in the topological space $(\HH,\T)$, exactly as in the case of Bernoulli percolation.

-This step would justify the convergence of $\omega_a$ to $\omega_\infty$ in $(\HH,\Top)$, but we need slightly more, i.e., convergence of $\bar \omega_a$ to $\bar \omega_\infty$.
-This is not the hard part of the story.
-Indeed, from the $CLE_{16/3}$ exploration tree, we argued above that we can see $\omega_\infty$ as a countable collection of nested loops (as in \cite{\CamiaNewmanFull}).
-The collection of countably many {\it clusters} is measurable with respect to this notion of scaling limit.
-One can thus ``toss a coin'' for each of them and obtain two configurations $\omega^\pm_\infty$, each of them being seen as a countable (sub-)family of nested loops.
-There are no 6-arm events either in these configurations, and one can thus apply the same arguments (from \cite{\CamiaNewmanFull}) to give a limiting $(\omega_\infty^+, \omega_\infty^-) \in \HH\times \HH$.
-Note that the preceding discussion is an explanation of why Assumption \ref{a.uniqueness} is reasonable but it is not a complete proof.
-0.3 cm